openmobilityfoundation/mobility-data-specification/provider/README.md

 ### Vehicles

 The `/vehicles` endpoint returns the current status of vehicles in an agency's [Jurisdiction](/general-information.md#definitions) and/or area of agency responsibility.
+All vehicles that are currently in any `[vehicle_state](/general-information.md#vehicle-states)` should be returned in this payload.
+Since all states are returned, care should be taken to filter out states not in the [PROW](/general-information.md#definitions) if doing vehicle counts.
+For the states `elsewhere` and `removed` which include vehicles not in the [PROW](/general-information.md#definitions) but provide some operational clarity for agencies, these must only persist in the feed for 90 minutes before being removed.

-Only vehicles that are currently in available, unavailable, or reserved states should be returned in this payload.
-Data in this endpoint should reconcile with data from the `/status_changes` enpdoint.
+Data in this endpoint should reconcile with data from the historic `[/status_changes](/provider#status-changes)` enpdoint, though `/status_changes` is the source of truth if there are discrepancies.

 As with other MDS APIs, `/vehicles` is intended for use by regulators, not by the general public. `/vehicles` can be deployed by providers as a standalone MDS endpoint for agencies without requiring the use of other endpoints, due to the [modularity](/README.md#modularity) of MDS.
 See our [MDS Vehicles Guide](https://github.com/openmobilityfoundation/mobility-data-specification/wiki/MDS-Vehicles) for how this compares to GBFS `/free_bike_status`.
 Note that using authenticated `/vehicles` does not replace the role of a public [GBFS][gbfs] feed in enabling consumer-facing applications.